NataliaProkop/user-profile/README.md

 **Validation Assumptions**:

-Since the only explicit requirement was to add validation, I made the following assumptions:
+Since the only requirement was to add validation, I made the following assumptions:

 - Required fields: firstName, lastName, email, phone, and birthday.
 - Optional fields: about and avatar.